ETS-Next-Gen/lo-blocks/README.md

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+### Sandboxed environments

+For local development, we use Firejail.
+Firejail will limit the scope of if e.g. an npm package is backdoored or otherwise compromised.

+- Firejail-wrapped scripts will fail under extra sandboxes (e.g., github CI/CD, Codex Web).
+In such environments, prefer `npm run build-automation` and `npm run test-automation` (no Firejail wrappers).
+- For local development (humans or agents on a dev machine), use the standard Firejail-wrapped scripts
+- Codex CLI: run commands outside the extra Codex sandbox ("escalated permissions").
+  - Typical failure signatures: `cannot create /run/firejail/profile/...` (Firejail) and `listen EPERM ... /tmp/tsx-XXXX/....pipe` (tsx/vitest).

+The `xml2json` script is generally not a CI/CD step and does not have an automation wrapper (although it’s exercised through wrapped tests when needed).

 ## Learn More